TOAD-Joey/TOAD-DA-Sync-Backup/README.md

 sh ./install.sh
 ```
 **3.** You can now manage the plugin from your DirectAdmin admin account
+**4.** Optional for remote backups: Configure the remote server with ssh keys and remote server settings in de plugin settings

 ## Changelog
+**v1.3.2** - Mar, 2018
+- Added PHP7/7.1 version.
+IonCube loader 10.2 minimum is required.
+- Updated Readme and installation info

 **v1.3.1** - May 11, 2016
 - Fixed crontab command for automated backups